neondatabase/website/content/docs/connect/choose-connection.md

 You then need to decide whether to use direct connections or pooled connections using PgBouncer:

-- **In general, use pooled connections whenever you can**: Pooled connections can efficiently manage high numbers of concurrent connections, supporting up to 10,000 connection.
+- **In general, use pooled connections whenever you can**: Pooled connections can efficiently manage high numbers of concurrent connections, supporting up to 10,000 concurrent connections.
 This 10,000 connection limit is most useful for serverless applications and application-side connection pools that have many open connections, but infrequent and/or short transactions.
 - **Use direct (unpooled) connections if you need persistent connections**: If your application is focused mainly on tasks like migrations or administrative operations that require stable and long-lived connections, use an unpooled connection.

 <Admonition type="note">